NOAA-EMC/hpc-stack/README.md

 ```
 ./build_stack.sh -p <prefix> -c <configuration> -y <yaml> -m
 ```
-Here `<prefix>` and `<configuration>` are the same as in Step 2, namely a reference to the installation prefix and a corresponding configuration file in the `config` directory.
-As in Step 2, if these argument is omitted, the default is to use `$HOME/opt` and `config/config_custom.sh` respectively.  `<yaml>` represents a user configurable yaml file containing a list of packages that need to be built in the stack along with their versions and package options.
+Here the `-m` option is only required if LMod is used for managing the software stack.
+It should be omitted otherwise.  `<prefix>` and `<configuration>` are the same as in Step 2, namely a reference to the installation prefix and a corresponding configuration file in the `config` directory.
+As in Step 2, if this argument is omitted, the default is to use `$HOME/opt` and `config/config_custom.sh` respectively.  `<yaml>` represents a user configurable yaml file containing a list of packages that need to be built in the stack along with their versions and package options.
 The default value of `<yaml>` is `config/stack_custom.yaml`.
-The `-m` option is required if LMod is used for managing the software stack.

 # Adding a New library/package